piestyx/piestyx.dev/content/blog/blog.blog-03.md

 url: /blog/blog-03
 layout: single
 tags:
-  - blog
+  - "#blog"
-  - philosophy
+  - "#philosophy"
 date: 2025-06-22
+summary: >
+  A whistful look at Nietzsche, Goethe and AI.
+Are Goethe's men now echoed in the machine?…
 ---
+## Disclaimer

-**We're doing philosophy again today and I'd like to examine Nietzsche, Goethe and AI.
-Nietzsche revered Goethe's work and Werther especially, not for <details><summary>*spoiler*</summary>his demise</details><br>but for his refusal to compromise his interiority.
+We're doing philosophy again today and I'd like to examine Nietzsche, Goethe and AI.
+Nietzsche revered Goethe's work and Werther especially, not for <br><details><summary>*spoiler*</summary>his demise</details><br>but for his refusal to compromise his interiority.
 Today, we risk the opposite of not feeling too much, but too little.
-Gone are the days of romantic tragedy and we usher in the new age of synthetic apathy**
+Gone are the days of romantic tragedy and we usher in the new age of synthetic apathy

 ## The Echo of the Divine

 I wanted to build a voice; one that could narrate, respond, and reflect.
 A voice that could process text logs from a game and speak with authority and presence.
 A voice that could interface with an avatar and offer the illusion of embodiment.
 I wanted a voice that _listens_.
 Structure formed and grew; modules were implemented for voice synthesis and personality.
 The illusion I was seeking was getting sharper, more focused.